pastcompute/sentrifarm/OperationalConcept.md

 fires that burned nearly 50000 acres and destroyed houses and businesses and farmland in country not that far northeast of Adelaide.
 Broadacre farming presents particular hazards:
-* grain harvest is often due over the summer December - January period,
+* grain harvest is often due when it is hot and dry October - January period,
 * many past fires have been started by 'headers' - the large [combine harvesters](https://en.wikipedia.org/wiki/Combine_harvester#Combine_heads) used to reap and collect the ripened grain
 * a crop fire started by a header will move incredibly fast, destroying unharvested crop and able to morph into a full scale bushfire if farmland borders scrubby hills or forest.
+* Spraying operations need to be performed when the weather conditions are suitable to avoid damage to neighbouring farms and to ensure that the operations are effective and don't cause undue crop damage.

 ## Record keeping challenges

-The modern farmer is more and more reliant on agricultural science and data analysis, with the family farm having to be run like a business.
+The modern farmer is more and more reliant on agricultural science and data analysis, with the family farm becoming a complex business.
 It is no longer sufficient to rely on rule of thumb, simple experience or heirloom methods to remain competitive and effective as operating costs increase, labour becomes scarcer, drought more common and conditions more variable.
+Certain spray applications and the weather conditions at the time of application, are required to be recorded by law.

 ## Problem: *Should I reap or should I wait?* - confirming localised weather conditions prior to reaping